charliecalvert/CloudNotes/Isit322/Isit322Final2019.md

 - description
 - filename for the first of the files (You will probably have only one file in your gist)

+## Change Path in build-copy {#change-path}

+In the Build step of [**FirebaseDeployGitHubApi**][fbdgh] I asked you to write a path to copy your build from **GitExplorer** to **FirebaseGitExplorer**.
+Foolishly, I included information specific to your repo in it.
+Can you please change the **SERVER_DIR** line (about line 10) to look something like this:

+    SERVER_DIR="../../FirebaseGitExplorer/public"

+The point is that it should not have information specific to your machine in it since my system is not set up exactly like yours.
+Instead, use relative paths like above.
+Thank you and sorry for asking you to do this fussy thing so late in the process.

 ## Turn it in

 Be sure to include the Firebase Hosting address to which you have deployed your Firebase app.